Delos-Y Tokyo Breakfast – 22 July 2026 | Delos Dispute Resolution

 Christopher Bloch is a senior associate in the International Arbitration practice who focuses on representing clients in international commercial and investment arbitrations across industries, including energy, mining, defense, and telecommunications and under all of the major arbitral rules (SIAC, ICC, HKIAC, CIETAC, LCIA, UNCITRAL, and ICSID).
 With more than 18 years in Asia, Christopher has been recognised in various legal directories as a “Rising Star” in international arbitration and has been described by clients as “hard-working”, “very diligent”, and being “someone you want on your side”.
 Prior to joining Hogan Lovells, Christopher has spent over a decade working as counsel in international arbitrations as well as being appointed as tribunal secretary in the chambers of one of the foremost independent arbitrators in Asia and as a senior member of the SIAC Secretariat where he administered over 250 arbitrations and assisted in drafting the 2016 SIAC Rules and 2017 SIAC Investment Arbitration Rules.
 He served on the Young ICCA Task Force on Use and Appointment of Arbitral Secretaries and the CIArb Working Group on Third-Party Funding and is a member of the training faculty for tribunal secretaries at the THAC.
 He regularly publishes and speaks on current topics in the space.Prior to joining Hogan Lovells, Christopher has spent over a decade working as counsel in international arbitrations as well as being appointed as tribunal secretary in the chambers of one of the foremost independent arbitrators in Asia and as a senior member of the SIAC Secretariat where he administered over 250 arbitrations and assisted in drafting the 2016 SIAC Rules and 2017 SIAC Investment Arbitration Rules.
 He served on the Young ICCA Task Force on Use and Appointment of Arbitral Secretaries and the CIArb Working Group on Third-Party Funding and is a member of the training faculty for tribunal secretaries at the THAC.
 He regularly publishes and speaks on current topics in the space.

-Annia Hsu, qualified in Singapore and New York, Annia Hsu has represented and advised clients in dispute resolution matters, including litigation in Singapore courts, arbitration, adjudication, and mediation.
+Annia Hsu qualified in Singapore and New York, has represented and advised clients in dispute resolution matters, including litigation in Singapore courts, arbitration, adjudication, and mediation.
 Her experience and practice cover general commercial litigation and arbitration, shareholder disputes, mining, energy, construction and infrastructure disputes, trusts, and restructuring and insolvency matters.
 She has considerable advocacy experience in commercial and investor-state arbitrations under ICSID, ICC, LCIA and SIAC rules.

 MODERATORS

-Lars Market, is a partner in our international dispute resolution group.
+Lars Market is a partner in Nishimura & Asahi’s international dispute resolution group.
 With twenty years of experience working in Tokyo, New York, and Germany, he advises clients from Europe and Asia on complex cross-border disputes, commercial negotiations, and internal investigations.
 Lars’ practice is focused on commercial and investment arbitration.
 He has particular expertise in contentious proceedings involving post-M&A, commercial, manufacturing, construction, and distribution matters, in areas such as life sciences, automotive, and energy.
 Lars also deals with cases involving governments, and has advised foreign investors and sovereign states on issues of foreign direct investment and public international law, including related negotiations and investor-state disputes.
 He has been involved in more than 60 international arbitrations as counsel and as arbitrator under the arbitration rules of institutions such as the ICC, DIS, SAC, NAI, ICDR, KCAB, JCAA, SIAC, and ICSID, as well as under the UNCITRAL Rules.

 Tags: